frontfest/bilbostack-app/README.md

 ## Running in production

-You'll find a script inside `scripts` folder called `deploy.sh`.
-This will:
+The npm script for starting the app in production mode will:

 - Build the Docker image locally.
 - Run the built Docker image with all the service dependencies.